falk-m/blog/posts/2024-11-02-react-hooks/README.md

 ## useRef

-Sometimes is see that someone use useRef in situations i would use 'useState'.
+Sometimes I saw that someone use useRef in situations I would use 'useState'.

 ```js
 const blocking = React.useRef(false);